oarsh001/rshell/README.md

 Allows for the use of the test command.

+Allows for the use of the cd command.

 Commands include : || which means it will execute only if the previous command failed && which means it will execute only if the previous command succeeded ; It will execute no matter what happened in the previous command # which means that everything after the sign will be commented

 Bugs